At-Home Dental Care and Disease Prevention

 Keep up on the the skills needed to keep your teeth healthy now and for many years to come.

 Protect your teeth from cavities.
 Always brush with fluoride toothpaste.

 Children under 3 should only use a tiny amount of toothpaste, about the size of a grain of rice.
 Those under 8 need a pea-sized amount.

 Remember to brush twice a day to keep the germs away!
 In addition, floss once per day.

 Don’t brush off the dentist!
 Once babies get their first tooth, it’s time to schedule a dental visit.
-From there, schedule a dental visit every 6 months for you and your kids.
+From there, schedule a dental visit based on your risk for developing oral disease.

 Seeing a dentist at least every year is important for adults, too, even if you have dentures or no natural teeth.